 These individuals have difficulty expressing themselves through audible language or speech.
-While speech impairment doesn’t usually apply to websites, it still need to be taken into account, as any software only accessible through voice or a business that only provides a phone number as a means of contact would prove inaccessible for a speech impaired person.
+While speech impairment doesn’t usually apply to websites, it still needs to be taken into account, as any software only accessible through voice or a business that only provides a phone number as a means of contact would prove inaccessible for a speech-impaired person.
 A good tip is to include an email address as a point of contact on the website, rather than just a phone number.

 How to make your website ADA compliant

 While there’s not much concrete legislation around web accessibility, there are guidelines that we can reference in order to make our digital content more accessible.
 Our reference for making websites compliant is the Web Content Accessibility Guideline (WCAG 2.2) which is the official guideline for all things ADA.
 Here’s a brief summary of the WCAG’s recommendations for website design and development.

 Even if you aren’t a designer, there are some easy design tips that you can implement:

 - Text size should be legible and pages should have lots of clean and open space and clear color contrast.
 (There are lots of free tools out there that test websites for color contrast.)

 - The order of information should be logical.

 - Use descriptive links and button texts.
 “Click here” doesn’t provide context as to what the does or where it goes.
 Instead, try buttons like “Book Now” or “Add to Cart” which are more descriptive.
 Make sure that links are descriptive as well so users with screen readers can navigate the site.